priyajha23/girlHackathon/README.md

 ## Dummy site

-This is the site, the extension is tested on.
+This is the site the extension is tested on.

 Deployed link of the site:https://lucky-gumdrop-70ee17.netlify.app/